 This might sound contradictory after we discussed the fact that lots of people chase a feeling of elation when they take MDMA, but those positive feelings tend to be harder to achieve over time, and that’s when some people start to fall into a depression or begin to feel other kinds of mental health side effects from taking the drug too much or too often.

 It’s believed that MDMA also impairs the way in which our memories work.
 Again, this is an issue that relates to taking the drug too often and it’s a more long-term side effect that’s associated with MDMA.
 Studies have been done that have drawn a link between memory problems and the use of MDMA.

-More studies and research needs to be done to better understand the way in which this works and what the precise connection between the two is.
+More studies and research need to be done to better understand the way in which this works and what the precise connection between the two is.
 However, anecdotal evidence also backs this up as many heavy users of MDMA do report experiencing memory problems that they associate with their habit.

 Global Form Processing

-The processing of visual information is something that we all do on a daily basis and don’t need to think about it.
+The processing of visual information is something that we all do on a daily basis and don’t need to think about.
 However, this is another aspect of the brain’s functionality that can be damaged by taking too much MDMA.
 It’s a complex matter, but it’s something that we know to be linked to MDMA usage.